ismrm-iberian/ismrm-iberian.github.io/_posts/2023-11-14-ISMRM_JuniorFellowWebinar.md

 **ISMRM JUNIOR FELLOWSHIP - what you should know before applying**

 Interested in applying for the ISMRM Junior Fellowship?
-Join our webinar this Friday where we still discuss the benefits of being a Junior Fellow and how you can make your application more appealing.
+Join our webinar this Friday where we will discuss the benefits of being an ISMRM Junior Fellow and how you can make your application more appealing.

 Confirmed speakers include:

-🏆 Chair of the ISMRM Awards committee: Scott B. Reeder, MD, PhD 🏆 2023 Junior Fellow: Gabriel Ramos Llordén, PhD
+🏆 Chair of the ISMRM Awards committee: Scott B. Reeder, MD, PhD

+🏆 2023 Junior Fellow: Gabriel Ramos Llordén, PhD

 🏆 2023 Junior Fellow: Joana Pinto, PhD

 We hope to see you this Friday!